The New Jersey State Supreme Court has ruled medical marijuana patients cannot be fired for drug tests that are positive

 Wild was using medical marijuana (or clinical cannabis) to treat cancer.
 In 2016, he was in a car accident through no fault of his own and his Ridgewood-based funeral home demanded that he take a drug test.
 Wild was fired when the drug test came back positive and he subsequently sued on the basis of discrimination.

 Ideally, the case Justin Wild. v.
 Carriage Funeral Holdings Inc. will be sufficiently precedent-setting and benefit patients who might have to cope with a drug test deemed mandatory at work.
 Now, at least they can be protected from discrimination.

-The Court noted that just because the Compassionate Use of Medical Marijuana Act (CUMMA) does not explicitly say patients are protected in the workplace, the existing Law Against Discrimination (LAD) on the state level does.
+The Court noted that while the Compassionate Use of Medical Marijuana Act (CUMMA) does not explicitly say patients are protected in the workplace, the existing Law Against Discrimination (LAD) on the state level does.

 “Today was an important victory for employees throughout New Jersey who use medical marijuana.
 Our Supreme Court affirmed the appellate division’s holding that those who are terminated from their jobs, based upon their proper medical use of marijuana, may bring a disability discrimination claim under the Law Against Discrimination,” said Dillon McGuire.
 He argued on behalf of the Americans for Civil Liberties Union (ACLU) of New Jersey.

 It is key to note in this case the use of cannabis did not impair Wild from carrying out his job.
 Unfortunately, he is still unemployed and looking for work within the funeral industry.

 Drug tests are one of the issues that patients in New Jersey are forced to cope with as prohibition continues.

 Initially, a lower court sided with the funeral home which forced Wild and his lawyer to appeal to the State Supreme Court.

 The State Supreme Court is the highest state court level in New Jersey.
 In New York, the highest level is called the Court of Appeals.